GSA/ficam-federation/_design/01_federation_architecture.md

 ## Federation Broker

 The federation broker is a combination of the hub-and-spoke and networked architectures, where one IdP can act as a proxy to other IdPs.
-You can eliminate the requirement of SPs to connect to multiple IdP individually.
+You can eliminate the requirement of SPs to connect to multiple IdPs individually.

 <div style="text-align:center"><img src="{{site.baseurl}}/img/fed-broker.png"/></div>